Nasser-Sanchez/Used-Car-Analyser/README.md

 - **Brand effects are secondary:** `make` and `model` features rank below reliability ratings and engineering specs.
 The "badge premium" exists but is smaller than commonly assumed.
 - **Depreciation:** A 50,000-mile increase correlates with roughly **30% lower price** (OLS log-linear estimate).
 - **Best value identification:** Pareto frontier filtering reduced 3,973 listings to 61 non-dominated options.
 TOPSIS multi-criteria ranking identified **Ford Mustang**, **Dodge Charger**, and **Toyota Highlander** as top value picks.
 - **LLM for data gathering:** Using AI for the data enrichment workflow reveals some inconsistencies, although most of the data is quite plausible.
+Having limited discrete tiers instead of a 1-100 scale would likely increase consistency greatly.

 ### XGBoost Model